MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/test.md

     ![PowerShell Interactive Login screen with options filled in](media/migration-powershell-login-1.PNG "PowerShell Interactive Login screen with options filled in")

     [!NOTE]
     If you don’t select an organization to connect to, the tool connects to the last one that was successful for both source and destination.
-If there’s only one instance in the tenant, PowerShell automatically connects to the default instance and you can skip to Step 11.
+If there’s only one instance in the tenant, PowerShell automatically connects to the default instance and you can skip to Step 11.<br>

     g.
-In the pop-up screen, select the source instance (organization) to connect to.
+In the pop-up screen, select the source instance (organization) to connect to.<br>

     ![Source instance and Login button selected](media/migration-source-instance.PNG "Source instance and Login button selected")